ePSIC-DLS/particlespy/docs/getting_started.rst

 Installing from Github
 ----------------------

-If you would like to use a development version of Hyperspy downloaded from Github you need to have a python environment with Hyperspy installed.
+If you would like to use a development version of ParticleSpy downloaded from Github you need to have a python environment with Hyperspy installed.
 Full instructions for Hyperpsy installation can be found at `http://hyperspy.org/hyperspy-doc/v1.3/user_guide/install.html <http://hyperspy.org/hyperspy-doc/v1.3/user_guide/install.html>`_.